Biopsychosocial Assessment

 What has become increasingly clear over the past 50 years is that the mind, body, and environment do not act independently.
 Human beings are affected by an interaction of hundreds of factors and it is virtually impossible to determine the exact influence of all those moving parts.
 It is only when we examine biological, social, and psychological facets equally that we can appreciate their influences on human behavior.
 A biopsychosocial assessment recognizes the crucial role each domain plays in an individual’s difficulties.
 An analysis that does not acknowledge their importance is both inaccurate and incomplete.
 Thus, biopsychosocial assessment is necessary because it explicitly examines the holistic reality of human nature.

-Documenting your biopsychosocial findings
+Documenting your biopsychosocial assessment findings